nickcjordan/cct-analytics/README.md

 - **Pagination-Ready Frontend Architecture**
   Although current data is loaded in bulk, the frontend architecture allows for easy implementation of future pagination or infinite scroll, enabling user interfaces to handle millions of records efficiently.

-- **Lightweight Component Rendering**
-  Frontend visualizations (e.g., tables, charts) are componentized and memoized where appropriate, allowing the UI to remain performant as data scales.

 - **Infrastructure as Code for Consistency**
   Terraform ensures consistent, repeatable deployments across environments — critical when scaling to multiple environments (dev, test, prod) or managing growing infrastructure needs.